denisw160/SmartCamera/README.md

 ## Scripts
 To build the entire application and the Docker image use this script:

-	bash>build.sh
+	bash>build.sh [/yourPath/]

-With the optional parameter `-skipDocker` you can skip the Docker build.
+With the optional paramter you can setup the base-href to /yourPath/ in your Angular app.

 To run the local application server on port 4200 and the service on port 8080  you can use this script: